 How Often a Day Trader Should Trade

 Wondered how often you should trade?
-Here's the answer
+Here's the answer.

 Some traders mistakenly believe that undertrading is better than overtrading.
-This is false.
-When if you have a strategy that tends to win over many trades, by skipping trades you actually reduce your chances of success.
+This is a false assumption.
+If you have a strategy that tends to win over many trades, by skipping trades, you reduce your chances for success.

 For example, assume you have a strategy that wins 55 percent of the time.
 By skipping a trade, you are more likely to skip a winning trade than you are to skip a losing trade.
 Track your performance and take the trades your strategy gives you.